-Full-time student: Part-time student: Special Student: One enrolled for twelve or more semester hours.
-One enrolled for fewer than twelve semester hours.
-One who is not a candidate for a degree or certification.
+Full-time student: One enrolled for twelve or more semester hours.
+Part-time student: One enrolled for fewer than twelve semester hours.
+Special Student: One who is not a candidate for a degree or certification.

 Classification by semester hours satisfactorily completed are: